 Who hasn’t gotten angry with other people, insulted them and called them fools?
-Who hasn’t lusted after other people in your heart?
-Who hasn’t lied, cheated, acted or reacted out of jealousy, spite or pride?
+Who hasn’t lusted after a woman or man who was not your spouse?
+Who hasn’t lied, cheated, or acted/reacted out of jealousy, spite or pride?
 Who has observed every law, all of the time, even when no one is looking?

 We can’t boast of being perfect because no one is perfect.
 (Romans 3:20) We don’t even have a good idea of what perfect means.

 Jesus said being perfect means turning the other cheek, offering our coat to the person who asks for our shirt, going two miles when someone forces you to go one, giving to all who beg from you and loaning to all who ask to borrow.
 (Matt.
 5:39-42) Jesus said that being perfect means loving our enemies!
 (Matt.
 4:43)

 Job believed that God rewarded good living with good things, like a worker earns his wages.
 His friends believed that too, as we see it in their responses to Job and their attempts to “counsel” him.

-In fact, the way Job’s friends respond to him implies that they were mirroring to Job the exact same advice Job had given to others in the past.

-Eliphaz was the first to speak to Job, asking, “If someone ventures a word with you, will you be impatient?
+In fact, the way Job’s friends respond to him implies that they were mirroring to Job similar advice Job had given to others in the past.
+For instance, Eliphaz, the first to speak, asked Job, “If someone ventures a word with you, will you be impatient?
 But who can keep from speaking?”
 (Job 4:1)

 These words smack of being rhetorical.
 Eliphaz knew Job would be impatient with him, but he was going to speak anyway.
 A clue regarding why Job’s friend responds this way to him is found in the next verses.